hvidy/halophot/README.md

 First install with python setup.py install --user (or whichever other approach you prefer), and add the appropriate paths to your PYTHONPATH.
 Call halophot either as a library of functions (/src/halo_tools.py) or from the command line as, e.g.

-halo ktwo200007768-c04_lpd-targ.fits --data-dir /path/to/data/directory/ --name Atlas -c 4 --do-plot, where --name is the star name you would like to save the outputs under, and -c is the campaign.
+halo ktwo200007768-c04_lpd-targ.fits --data-dir /path/to/data/directory/ --name Atlas -c 4 --do-plot

+where --name is the star name you would like to save the outputs under, and -c is the campaign.

 ## License